dougwhite/wave-length/README.md

 ```
 WASD - Move
 E - Interact
-Q + move mouse - Tune radio emitter (once unlocked)
+Mouse wheel - Tune radio emitter (Hold shift to fine tune)
 Left Mouse Button - Emit a radio burst
 ```

 There are two alternative ways to tune the radio, depending on your hardware:

 ```
-Mouse wheel - Hold shift to fine tune
+Hold Q + move mouse left and right - Fine tune radio emitter
 1..7 - Jump to station (use -/= to fine tune)
 ```

 ## AI disclaimer:

+Everything in the game and source code repository — all code and artwork — is my own handmade work, except for the music and font assets mentioned in the Credits section below, and a backdrop image created by my wife.

-There are no pure AI assets in this project, however I've marked this project as including AI assets because I used both:
+However I've marked this project as including AI assets because I leaned on ChatGPT heavily for:

-a) snippets / questions I asked chatgpt on how to do things in godot / gdscript, and
+- Learning Godot (Minor code snippets / I asked ChatGPT lots of questions about how to do things in Godot whilst learning)
-b) concept art / graphics / sprite ideas that i traced over or copied the look of heavily for my own pixel art
+- Concept art / sprite ideas (I copied the look and feel of some generative AI picture ideas when creating my own novice pixel art)

-I also asked ChatGPT to generate me a krita vaporwave color palette file to keep my colors nice.
+- ChatGPT generated me a Krita vaporwave color palette to keep my colors nice and consistent.

-I know some people are funny about AI, but everything in this repo (code & art) is my own handmade work, except for the assets mentioned in the credits section below.
-I just wanted to be fully transparent that i leaned on AI heavily for learning Godot and pixel art.
+- The itch.io cover (I asked ChatGPT to create some inspiration concept art based on my game description, I loved the result so much I couldn't NOT use it )

 ## Licenses and Attributions